chenxingqiang/researchers-practice-reflection-studies/Reflective Practice as a Strategy for Early Career Academics.md

 **Figure 13** illustrates how reflective practice influences academic performance through multiple pathways.
 Reflective practice (main concept, blue-gray) directly impacts several process variables, including teaching-research integration, academic anxiety, personal autonomy, and disciplinary adaptation (process variables, blue).
 These relationships are represented by thick solid arrows, indicating that these are the primary pathways of influence from reflective practice.
 Additionally, academic anxiety, teaching-research integration, and personal autonomy affect academic satisfaction (mediator variable, pink), shown by thin dashed arrows, suggesting that these are more indirect mechanisms.
 Disciplinary adaptation influences tailored approaches, which then indirectly contribute to academic performance.

-This diagram illustrates the key findings of our study, showing how reflective practice influences various aspects of academic life and ultimately contributes to improved academic performance.

 ### Implications for Practice and Policy